How to increase mobile network signal in your home

 - Ensuring you get an iBwave Radio Frequency design and indoor coverage testing as early as possible is essential for an accurate Bill of Materials and estimate.
 This can be done on a consultative basis before entering into an agreement for a system deployment.

 - Any design carried out must be Joint Operator Technical Specification (JOTS) compliant.
 JOTS is the UK standard that all systems integrators must adhere to when connecting to the mobile operator’s network.
-JOTS also guarantee’s a carrier grade service for the end user.
+JOTS also guarantees a carrier grade service for the end user.

 - It is a legal requirement when handling licensed cellular spectrum that it is maintained properly by a JOTS compliant organisation who will in turn be required to have back to back Service Level Agreements (SLA’s) with the mobile operators.

 To discuss more about how we approach residential coverage, or to arrange a strategic consultation with our friendly team of experts, please don’t hesitate to get in touch.
 Our expert team is always on hand to discuss how to increase mobile network signals in homes.